-Earlier this year, a mild earthquake revealed a mysterious cave in London.
+Earlier this year, a minor earthquake revealed a mysterious cave in London.

 Initial research by scientists has shown that the cave is over 10 million years old, but should not exist in this place.

 Aside from its unusual geographical location, “The Cave in London” holds a secret.

 A green light shines from the depth of the lake in the cave.

 Researchers are working hard to find out the cause of the mysterious glow.
 Contrary to the original assumption, the lake is not fed by the Thames water

 but has existed embedded in the cave for millions of years.
 The breach caused by the earthquake now allows the water of the Thames to mix with the lake.